-Successful completion of this educational program does not guarantee eligibility for national registration, state certification or licensure.
+Successful completion of the University of Toledo EMS paramedic Program does not guarantee eligibility for national registration, state certification, or licensure.
 A student with a criminal background may be excluded from the testing or certification process.
 Denial of testing or certification privileges is a National Registry and State of Ohio issue, and it is the student's responsibility to ensure eligibility.
-A student having questions or concerns about eligibility should contact the Ohio Department of Public Safety's Division of EMS at (800) 233-0785, or the National Registry of EMT at (614) 888-4484.
+A student having questions or concerns about eligibility should contact the Ohio Department of Public Safety's Division of EMS at (800) 233-0785, or the National Registry of EMT's at (614) 888-4484.